Phemaries/DEZoomcamp_Project/README.md

 ## Analysis of Flight Delays and Cancellation during COVID-19 in United States

 Analyzing flight delay and cancellation metrics can provide insights into the factors contributing to disruptions in airline operations.
-The data set is provided by The United States Department of Transportation's (DOT) Bureau of Transportation Statistics tracks on the on-time performance of domestic flights operated by large air carriers.
+The dataset is provided by The United States Department of Transportation's (DOT) Bureau of Transportation Statistics tracks on the on-time performance of domestic flights operated by large air carriers.
 The data collected is from January - June 2020.
 The data set was sourced [here](https://www.kaggle.com/datasets/akulbahl/covid19-airline-flight-delays-and-cancellations/data?select=jantojun2020.csv)

 ## Used Technologies